-Optionally, there is a list of command line parameter should the user wish to send a power policy down to the host application.
-These parameters are as follows:
+Optionally, there are several command line options for a user who needs to send a power policy to the host application:

+- --vm-name {name of guest vm} Allows the user to change the virtual machine name passed down to the host application using the power policy.
+The default is ubuntu2. - --vcpu-list {list vm cores} A comma-separated list of cores in the VM that the user wants the host application to monitor.
+The list of cores in any VM starts at zero, and the host application maps these to the physical cores once the policy passes down to the host.
+Valid syntax includes individual cores 2,3,4, a range of cores 2-4, or a combination of both 1,3,5-7. - --busy-hours {list of busy hours} A comma-separated list of hours in which to set the core frequency to the maximum.
+Valid syntax includes individual hours 2,3,4, a range of hours 2-4, or a combination of both 1,3,5-7.
+Valid hour values are 0 to 23. - --quiet-hours {list of quiet hours} A comma-separated list of hours in which to set the core frequency to minimum.
+Valid syntax includes individual hours 2,3,4, a range of hours 2-4, or a combination of both 1,3,5-7.
+Valid hour values are 0 to 23. - --policy {policy type} The type of policy.
+This can be one of the following values: - TRAFFIC Based on incoming traffic rates on the NIC. - TIME Uses a busy/quiet hours policy. - BRANCH_RATIO Uses branch ratio counters to determine core busyness. - WORKLOAD Sets the frequency to low, medium or high based on the received policy setting.

+Note: Not all policy types need all parameters.
+For example, BRANCH_RATIO only needs the vcpu-list parameter.

+After successful initialization, the VM Power Manager Guest CLI prompt appears:

 '''

---vm-name {name of quest vm}
+vm_power(quest)>

 '''

-This parameter allows the user to change the Virtual Machine name passed down to the host application via the power policy.
-The default is "ubuntu2"

-'''

---vcpu-list {list vm cores}

-'''

-A comma-separated list of cores in the VM that the user wants the host application to monitor.
-The list of cores in any vm starts at zero, and these are mapped to the physical cores by the host application once the policy is passed down.
-Valid syntax includes individual cores '2,3,4', or a range of cores '2-4', or a combination of both '1,3,5-7'

-'''

---busy-hours {list of busy hours}

-'''

-A comma-separated list of hours within which to set the core frequency to maximum.
-Valid syntax includes individual hours '2,3,4', or a range of hours '2-4', or a combination of both '1,3,5-7'.
-Valid hours are 0 to 23.

-'''

---quiet-hours {list of quiet hours}

-'''

-A comma-separated list of hours within which to set the core frequency to minimum.
-Valid syntax includes individual hours '2,3,4', or a range of hours '2-4', or a combination of both '1,3,5-7'.
-Valid hours are 0 to 23.

-'''

---policy {policy type}

-'''

-The type of policy.
-This can be one of the following values: TRAFFIC - based on incoming traffic rates on the NIC.
-TIME - busy/quiet hours policy.
-BRANCH_RATIO - uses branch ratio counters to determine core busyness.
-Not all parameters are needed for all policy types.
-For example, BRANCH_RATIO only needs the vcpu-list parameter, not any of the hours.

-After successful initialization the user is presented with VM Power Manager Guest CLI:

-'''

-vm_power(guest)>

-'''

-To change the frequency of a lcore, use the set_cpu_freq command.
-Where {core_num} is the lcore and channel to change frequency by scaling up/down/min/max.
+To change the frequency of an lcore, use a set_cpu_freq command similar to the following:

+where, {core_num} is the lcore and channel to change frequency by scaling up/down/min/max.